d-gracia/A4-Group2/Final_Project/flask_react/README.md

-Here is the frontend folder of our project.
+Here is the frontend folder of our final project.

 The backend folder holds aanything useful to the backend.